-Really, the only advantage that Alomar had been his ten Gold Gloves.
-But doing some research on Fangraphs.com, it appears that Alomar was not quite the glove man that people believed.
+Really, the only advantage that Alomar had was his ten Gold Gloves.
+But after doing some research on Fangraphs.com, it appears that Alomar was not quite the glove man that people believed.
 For his career, his Total Zone rating was -3, meaning that over his career, his defense was worth a total of 3 runs below average.
 By Total Zone, Whitaker was worth 77 runs above average.
 According to Total Zone, Alomar only had three truly very good seasons at second: 1998 with the Orioles and 1999 and 2000 for the Indians.
 Most of the time, Total Zone had him being worth negative runs in almost every other season that he played.

 In any case, Alomar is definitely still worthy of being in the Hall of Fame.
 But if he is, then the runs that Whitaker saved on defense put him in the same exact category as Alomar, especially as both had career batting lines 16% above league-average.
 Alomar was always a higher-profile player on some extremely good teams, however, and so he was seen as a much better player by the writers.

 In any case, Lou Whitaker belongs in the Hall of Fame.
-Hopefully, the Veterans Committee fixes this mistake in the near future.
+Hopefully, the Veterans Committee fixes this mistake in the future.